 10 - 10:15 AM

-How the Body’s Postal System Informs Disease Diagnosis and Treatment
+How the Body’s Postal System Informs Disease Diagnosis and Treatment - Watch

 The body has a unique postal system.
 Small packages bud off of the surface of cells carrying specific contents from one cell to the other.
 These packages can tell clinicians where disease cells are located and can be used to deliver drugs to a specific type of cell.
 Ken Witwer will speak about how we can use this system to better diagnose and treat diseases.

 Right Medication.
 Right Dose and Time. - Watch